-Get to know the meaning of the card Five of Swords
+Learn the meaning of the Five of Swords Tarot card

 On the Five of Swords, we see a total of three figures, but two of them do not hold any of the swords found in the scene.
 Three swords are held in their hands by the man seen in the foreground.
 One is leaning against the ground and two are leaning against his left shoulder.
 He is dressed in a red outfit and a green tunic, and a mocking smile is painted on his face.
 He is looking over his shoulder at the distant figures, and looks as if he has just had a fight in which he may not have followed all the rules.
 The other two swords lie on the ground behind him and look as if they have been abandoned or even lost by the two people closer to the seashore.
 On this card, we see mountains in the distance and the sky itself is quite unsettled and even stormy, further emphasizing the message of this image.
 The Five of Swords is itself a card not only of struggle, but also of a Pyrrhic victory, that is, one that was achieved by disproportionate action to the expected results.
 The Five of Swords is also a card of defeat, and it all depends on which character on the card describes you.
 However, like all of the Swords, it indicates strength of mind.